 5. Switch accounts to get the best deal

-This also goes for anything where you will be a long-term customer.
-Think phone contracts, mortgages, and insurance policies.
 Always be on the look out for new and better offers.
-Sometimes, in order to keep you on board your current provider will be willing to match these offers.
-This is a win-win situation for you, the same great savings with less hassle.
+Sometimes, in order to keep you on board your current provider will even be willing to match competitor offers.

 6. Walk when you can

 The easiest way to implement this is to start walking on a daily basis.
-I realise that not everyone can walk to work, but maybe you could pay a cheaper train or bus fare by getting off a stop or two earlier, and then walking the rest of the way.
+Not everyone can walk to work, but maybe you could pay a cheaper train or bus fare by getting off a stop or two earlier, and then walking the rest of the way.

 7. Drive sensibly

-I appreciate I sound like your mother on this, but bear with me.
 Driving between 55-60mhp is more fuel-efficient than going at the 70mph speed limit.
-If you can’t keep to that speed then definitely stick to the speed limit, because driving at 70mph is 25% more efficient than driving at 80mph (plus, you know, the breaking the law thing isn’t great).
+If you can’t keep to that speed then definitely stick to the speed limit, because driving at 70mph is 25% more efficient than driving at 80mph.

 Also, maintaining a steady speed is more efficient than constantly speeding up and slowing down.